pmjuu/reactree-frontend/README.md

       }
     };
     ```
-3. 일렉트론 `ipc-handler`에서 `data.json`을 읽어서 renderer process로 데이터를 전송합니다.
+3. The Electron `ipc-handler` reads the `data.json` file and sends the data to the renderer process.
     ```js
     // public/Electron/ipc-handler.js